ApeSkillx/Devlinks/README.md

 - **Database Integration**: User details and links are stored in a MongoDB database.
 - **Coming Soon**:
 ***User Authentication***: Multiple user Acounts logins.

+## Assumptions and Decisions
+- **UI of Profile and Preview Pages**: The design for both pages has been established.

+- **Default User**: Since the authentication feature is not yet implemented, a default user is hardcoded for now.

+- **Importing SVGs as Reusable JS Components**: SVG files are imported into reusable JavaScript components to enhance usability and customization.
+This approach improves reusability by allowing dynamic properties (like color and size) to be passed as props, ensuring consistency across the project.
+It simplifies theming, keeps the markup clean by reducing inline SVG clutter, and enhances maintainability, as updates to the icons can be made in one place.
+Additionally, it offers flexibility for future enhancements, such as adding animations or accessibility features.